pinapueblo/ME302-Robot/README.md

 ## 📌 Notes

 This project was developed as a collaborative engineering challenge, focusing on both mechanical design and electronics integration.
-This repository represents my personal work and contributions, including CAD modeling and system design.
+This repository represents the work of my team and me, including CAD modeling and system design.

 ---